Algoma Central Railway

 The railway is well known for its Agawa Canyon tour train.
 Until 2015, the line also provided passenger train service to canoeists, snowmobilers, cottagers and tourists accessing this wilderness recreation region.
 The railway connects at its northernmost point with the Ontario Northland Railway and with CN's eastern division to the south.
-It also intersects with the Canadian Pacific Railway at Franz and with the Huron Central Railway at its southernmost point in the Sault.
+It also intersects with the Canadian Pacific Kansas City at Franz and with the Huron Central Railway at its southernmost point in the Sault.

+Since 2022, the segment between Oba and Sault Ste.
+Marie is owned by Watco and known as the Agawa Canyon Railroad.